testofthings/toolsaf/documentation/VerifyingSecurityStatements.md

 ```shell
 python3 product/statement.py -r ../sample-data/product/
 ```
-In this example, we have a directory called `sample-data` which holds the data collected for the system.
+In this example, we have a directory called `sample-data` <small>([batch directory](../Tools.md#batch-files-and-directories))</small> which holds the data collected from the system.
 TDSAF also requires that `00meta.json` files are also present in the data directory.
 More details on these JSON files are available [here](../Tools.md#batch-files-and-directories).

 ## Checking TDSAF Output
 Once a security statement file is run with either one of the _read_ flags, TDSAF outputs the statement's verification result.
 Here's an example to give you a rough idea what the results look like: